YasharShaikh/Flappy-Bird-Clone-using-CPP-SFML/README.md

 **Flappy-Bird-Clone-using-SFML-CPP** ⚔️
 ==========================

-A Unity project demonstrating a flexible combo attack system with minimal input requirements.
-This project showcases:
+A C++ implementation of the classic Flappy Bird game using SFML, featuring a custom-built game engine with:

-* Efficient input handling
+* Efficient state machine
-* Animation integration
+* Modular asset management
-* Combo attack mechanics
+* Input manager for seamless user interaction
-* Modular attack system
+* Flappy Bird game logic

 **Preview 👀**
 ----------